francisconlm/python/readMe.md

 ## Author: Francisco Martins and Luis Pereira

-### pgrep.queue.py: Implementation of parallel grep using Queue.Queue.
+### pgrep.queue.py: Implementation of parallel grep using Queue.
+### pgrep.mutex.py: Implementation of parallel grep using Semaphores.